FADHILI-Josue/wifikeys/CONTRIBUTING.md

 # Important

+- make sure you used pnpm v9.1.0 if you added or removed deps
 - Please make sure that you run tests before making a PR.
 - please make sure you make a changeset before making a PR.